-In today's episode, Ryan talks with Dr. Jose Cavazos, the Assistant Dean of the MD/PhD Program at The University of Texas Health Science Center, San Antonio.
-He is also the Program Director for Clinical Neurophysiology (a fellowship of neurology).
+In today’s episode, I talk with Dr. Jose Cavazos, the Assistant Dean of the MD/PhD Program at The University of Texas Health Science Center, San Antonio.
+He is also the Program Director for clinical neurophysiology (a fellowship in neurology).

-Listen in as we show you what premed life is like as a possible MD/PhD student, what a successful applicant looks like to a medical admissions committee member, MD/PhD programs and funding, and life after medical school for the MD/PhD graduate.
+Hear about what premed life is like as a possible MD/PhD student, how to get into an MD/PhD program, funding in MD/PhD programs, and life after medical school for the MD/PhD graduate.

 Jose’s journey along the MD/PhD path: